justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

   -- If everything looks good, just use the same image for serverless and modify the env variable to change how it starts up -- If you need to iterate, iterate on Runpod and then copy and paste the handler.py back locally and then build using the Docker_Iteration file, which means you won't have to redownload the whole model again and instead just keep iterating on handler.py
 3. Once ready, then relaunch back on GPU Pod and Serverless until ready.

+> Note!
+If the base models are already built for you on my CI/CD pipeline, what that means is that you can just use the Dockerfile_Iteration file, to target that specific repository and just modify the handler.py.
+This way you can avoid the long wait time to "redownload the model" and just update the handler.py.

 # Serverless